markwty/WordSearch/README.md

 # WordSearch
-# Compiled with wxwidget 3.1.3
+Word search puzzle with customisable directions and size Compiled with wxwidget 3.1.3